-SCENERY, SPOTS & STRIPERS AWAIT AT SMITH LAKE, ALABAMA
+SCENERY, LOTS OF SPOTS AT SMITH LAKE

 Black Warrior River.
 It's a great name that conjures images of the deep south in another time.
 This lake was tamed by the building of the Lewis Smith Lake reservoir in north Alabama.
 The impoundment covers over 21,000 acres and over 500 miles of shoreline.
 With a maximum depth at the dam of 264 feet, it is the deepest lake in Alabama.
 The lake was created by Alabama Power with the construction of the Lewis Smith (president of Alabama Power in the 1950's) Dam- one of the largest earthen dams in the eastern United States.
 The lake is the home lake of the Lee brothers, Jordan and Matt, and it will soon be the site of the next Bassmaster Open October